(Barbara Gordon) (2003 version)

 She sometimes ascribes these fighting spirits to her Irish roots.

 As she keeps being rejected, Barbara’s anger mounts and she becomes increasingly hostile and in-your-face.
 She refuses to be fated to a life of tedium.

 As she runs out of normal possibilities to be an active crime-fighter (such as joining the FBI as a brick agentA low-ranking investigator who works in the field.), she’s forced to become a lone wolf costumed vigilante learning the trade under fire.

 She’s a maniac, maniac on the floor

-Batgirl isn’t really the quipping sort.
+Batgirl isn’t the quipping sort.
 She’s focused on learning and on doing, and is generally a serious person determined to do serious things.
-She sometimes does a little nerd humour, but that’s more a result of being part of that subculture than her personal nature.
+She sometimes does a little nerdy humour, but that’s more a result of being part of that subculture than her personal nature.

 Batgirl (2003 “year one” version)

 Bonuses and Limitations:

 - Both Powers are Skilled Powers (“photographic memory”).

 - Data Storage has No Transfer.